-Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Medicare-covered Podiatry Services: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care for members with certain medical conditions affecting the lower limbs A referral from your primary care provider (PCP) is required.
-Supplemental Nail Trim Benefit: Routine trimming of nails up to four (4) times per calendar year.
-You pay \$0 for in-network Medicare-covered podiatry services.
-Your Pennsylvania Medical Assistance (Medicaid) benefit pays the Medicare cost sharing on your behalf for Medicare-covered services you receive.
-A referral from your primary care physician (PCP) is required.
+What you must pay when you get these services Services that are covered for you Podiatry services You pay \$0 for in-network Covered services include: Medicare-covered podiatry Medicare-covered Podiatry Services: services. • Diagnosis and the medical or surgical treatment of Your Pennsylvania injuries and diseases of the feet (such as hammer toe or Medical Assistance heel spurs).
+(Medicaid) benefit pays the Routine foot care for members with certain medical Medicare cost sharing on conditions affecting the lower limbs your behalf for Medicarecovered services you Supplemental Nail Trim Benefit: receive.
+Routine trimming of nails up to four (4) times per calendar year.
 You pay \$0 for in-network routine trimming of nails, up to four (4) visits per calendar year.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test \$0 Copayment for innetwork Medicare-covered preventive services.
-There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prostate cancer screening exams

+For men age 50 and older, covered services include the following - once every 12 months:

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+There is no coinsurance. copayment, or deductible for an annual PSA test.